PoserDungeon2003/CV-Genshin-Impact-Calculator/README.md

 **How to use this app?**

-Click [here](https://github.com/PoserDungeon2003/CV-Genshin-Impact-Calculator/archive/refs/heads/main.zip) to download -> extract the folder -> after you finish go to dist folder and double click  and the CaclCVGenshin.exe --> Now check your artifact gacha result
+Click [here](https://github.com/PoserDungeon2003/CV-Genshin-Impact-Calculator/archive/refs/heads/main.zip) to download -> extract the folder -> after you finish go to dist folder --> CaclCVGenshin folder and double click at the CaclCVGenshin.exe --> Now check your artifact gacha result

 ![img.png](img.png)